JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-recommended-structure.md

 4. To add the necessary dependencies on other modules, copy existing dependencies from the `commonMain.dependencies {}` and `jvmMain.dependencies {}` blocks of the `composeApp` build script.
-In this example the end result should look like this:
+In this example, the end result should look like this:

    ```kotlin
    kotlin {